 The data also suggests that there are almost 1 million more people living with type 2 diabetes, who don’t know they have it.
 This means, there are 4.7 million Brits living with type 2 diabetes.
 It’s estimated that by 2030 this number will rise to 5.5 million.

 So what is driving this increase?
 Primarily it’s the increase in obesity levels that is a by-product of people’s poor eating choices and inactive lifestyles.
 Three in five adults in the UK are overweight or obese, and this is also set to get worse over the coming decade.
 This isn’t the sole reason behind diabetes but obesity is the single biggest risk factor for developing the condition.

 Other risk factors might be age, hereditary issues, and even ethnicity are all factors too.
 Of course, these factors are not controllable, so I won’t be focussing on them here.

 So what is type 2 diabetes?

-Diabetes is a condition that causes your blood glucose level to be too high.
+Diabetes is a condition that causes your blood glucose level (blood sugar level) to be too high.
 It occurs when your body doesn’t produce enough insulin, or insulin production isn’t effective.
 This is what is known as Type 2 Diabetes.

 Type 1 Diabetes is when your body can’t produce any insulin at all and is a completely different disease from Type 2.
-There are other types of diabetes too, but type 2 is the one that lifestyle choices factor into.
+There are other types of diabetes too, but type 2 is the one that lifestyle choices factor into in a significant way.

 Diabetes occurs when glucose can’t get into your cells properly, and it begins to build up in your bloodstream.
-It’s this high level of blood glucose that causes a lot of the following health problems and symptoms:
+It’s this high blood glucose that causes a lot of complications and health problems and symptoms:

 - Going to the toilet a lot, especially at night